cde-ev/cdedb2/doc/source/Design_Configuration.rst

 ``www-data``).

-Both, ``Config`` and ``SecretsConfig``, take config options from a custom file without a default value in :mod:`cdedb.setup.config` not into account.
+Both, ``Config`` and ``SecretsConfig``, take config options from a custom file without a default value in :mod:`cdedb_setup.config` not into account.
 However, there are cases where it would be desirable to add values to the config objects which are not used in the actual codebase, f.e. if they are needed inside the test-suite.
 To honor such usecases, there is the class ``TestConfig`` inheriting from ``Config``, allowing to set arbitrary values inside the overwrite